 While the calculations look great on paper, most companies will likely see much worse results and waste a lot of budget on low-quality MQLs:

-Do you want 1000 marketing qualified leads (MQLs) who downloaded an ebook from your website, or do you rather want to optimise your sales and marketing to generate 250 sales accepted opportunities that has shown real intent to buy?
+Do you want 1000 marketing qualified leads (MQLs) who downloaded an ebook from your website, or do you rather want to optimize your sales and marketing to generate 250 sales accepted opportunities that have shown real intent to buy?

 My suggestion is to throw away the conventional approach to lead generation.
 In this article, you will learn about the major shortcomings of the lead generation waterfall.